dimitra-kouvara/Forecasting-Energy-Consumption/README.md

-For the different machine learning models, one can adjust the following parameters All the available parameters for each model are in the configuration file (change only what is possible for each model)
+For the different machine learning models, one can adjust the following parameters

+All the available parameters for each model are in the configuration file
 ----------------------------------------------------------------------------------------------------------------------------------------------------
 1. "test_size": number of days for which the energy consumption will be forecasted (default: 7) | type: int
 2. "epochs": number of epochs for model to train | type: int